Once upon a time, Teddy accidentally broke both of Jeremiah’s wrists.

 She went on.
 “In fact, MU has a robotics department, though I’m not sure how advanced—or whether their technology is even comparable to what Theodore—” Mrs. Grayson cut herself off, understanding his dilemma.
 “It’s a place to start,” she finally finished, almost apologetically.

 But Jeremiah just smiled.
-“It is,” he agreed, and for now, for Mr. Roboto’s last few quiet years before he had to fight for the peace he’d leave back home in Small Town, Nowhere, that would have to do.
+“It is,” he agreed, and for now, for Mr. Roboto’s last few quiet years before he had to fight for the peace he’d leave back home in Small Town, Nowhere, that would do very well.